agentmirv/randomtables/README.md

 Perhaps this table has entries of magicial items, rolled when opening a chest.
 Or perhaps the table has entries of monster encounters, rolled when proceeding through a wilderness.

-To soloist often records the experience as a narrative in a document or journal.
+The soloist often records the experience as a narrative in a document or journal.
 The narrative can be as descriptive or as prosy as the soloist desires, enough to express the events of the adventure.

 A popular solo tabletop RPG is [Ironsworn](https://www.ironswornrpg.com/), by Shawn Tomkin.
 Many players use Google Docs to journal their adventures.

-Google Sheets is a natural fit for storing and working with data stored in a table.
+Google Sheets is a natural fit for storing and working with tables.

 I saw an opportunity to combine the adventure journal in Google Docs with the automation the rolling of random tables in Google Sheets.

 The middleware connecting the two is Google App Script.